hamdiheb/GitHomeworkFixErrors/homework.md

 ## 5. What happens when you clone a repository?

-It will be cloned to your local machine.
+The repistory will be cloned to your local machine.

 ## 6. What is a Pull Request?

-send request about your new changes on the github project.
+Send request about your new changes on the github project.